 - Pass-through taxation

-- Can be formed easily
+- It can be formed easily

 - Default is equal profit sharing